brendannee/naive-tweets/README.md

 #Naive Bayes Tweet Classifier in Node.js

-Classify tweets using Node.js and a [naive Bayes classifier](http://en.wikipedia.org/wiki/Naive_Bayes_classifier).
+This app classifies tweets by language using Node.js and a [naive Bayes classifier](http://en.wikipedia.org/wiki/Naive_Bayes_classifier).

-Tweets are pulled from the [twitter streaming api](https://dev.twitter.com/docs/streaming-api/methods) and queued to be classified.
-After classifying a bunch of tweets into Spam, Interesting, Not English, or Not-interesting it will attempt to predict which of these categories a tweet fits into.
+Tweets are pulled from the [twitter streaming api](https://dev.twitter.com/docs/streaming-api/methods) and classified on the fly.

+##Training

+Provided is a script to pull tweets from list of specified locations and auto-classify by assumed languaged.
+For instance, tweets from Surakarta, Indonesia are all autoclassified as Indonesian.
+This provides a large amount of training data which allows the classifier to predict the language of a stream of incoming tweets.

+To run the training script

+    npm run-script train

+This process takes a while, as tweets from specific regions are collected, and limited to one tweet per user (to avoid basing the classification around a small number of users.

+##Front-End

-A front-end to train the classifier and review the results is included.
+A front-end to view a stream of live tweets and their predicted languages is provided.

+    node index.js

+It provides views of

 ## Configuration
+In order to access the Twitter streaming API you'll need to have an API key.
+You need to get these keys from the [Twitter Developers Page](https://dev.twitter.com/).

 Make a file called options.js that looks like the following: